mahdiyazdani/Hypermarket/docs/create-contact-form.md

 # Create contact form

+This component lets you create a simple contact form using Ajax technology and advanced email address validation.
+All emails will be sent to admin's email address without page refresh.

+!> Note that this component is built to keep stuff simple.
+If you need more advanced features such as creating complex web forms or if you need a form builder, feel free to visit WordPress plugin repository website and find out more about contact form plugins.

 ## Spam protection

 Contact form component comes with built in [honey pot](https://en.wikipedia.org/wiki/Honeypot_(computing)) trap which is used to create a form with an extra field that is hidden to human visitors but readable by robots.